 - Who will receive treasured family heirlooms

-- Whether your loved ones can access your social media accounts
+- Whether your loved ones can access your social media and other online accounts

 This an extremely important document for you and for your family.
 It should be constructed with a great deal of care, after a detailed discussion with your lawyer.
 We will draft your will to ensure that your estate can be administered without unnecessary expense or delay.